Krabi Diving Holidays

 From May to October the southwest monsoon brings showers and winds but there are still around 20 sunny days a month on the west coast of southern Thailand.
 Most showers are light and brief but there can be heavier rains at times.
 The sea can be quite rough at this time of year and swimmers are advised to be cautious.
 Sometimes Ao Nang dive trips have to be cancelled due to high winds and rough seas.

 Krabi has 2 very hot weather periods during the year, the first occurs between April and May when the average temperature is about 33°C. The occasional rain shower and tropical thunderstorm can cool things down briefly.
 The second occurs between September and October but the more frequent rainfall then brings relief from the heat.

 The best time to come on holiday to this part of Thailand is from February to April whether you are diving or not.
-We recommend this time of year as there are less tourists, you can get better value-for-money accommodation and the weather is perfect with calm seas.
-This is the best time to see something big while diving such as a manta ray or a whale shark and the dive sites around Ao Nang and Krabi will be less crowded.
+We recommend this time of year as there are less tourists so the dive sites around Ao Nang and Krabi will be less crowded, you can get better value-for-money accommodation and the weather is perfect with calm seas.

 The main beaches in Krabi are: